The Surprising Number of Teaching and Non-Teaching Careers Available with an Education Degree

 Non-Teaching Careers Outside Education

 An education degree is more versatile than you might think.
 The knowledge earned and skills developed in an education program can serve you well in a number of positions outside the traditional school setting.
-If you’re not interested in teaching – and not interested in working in a school either – you can still consider some of the following careers:
+If you’re not interested in teaching – and not interested in working in a school either – you may want to consider these alternative careers:

 Corporate Learning.
 Understanding the learning process and how to develop and deliver instructional materials could make you a good candidate for the field of corporate training and development.
 Professionals in this career path plan, develop, and implement employee training programs, which can be delivered through a variety of formats, including instructional manuals, lectures, video presentations, or hands-on, collaborative experiences.
 If teaching adults and working in a more corporate environment sound appealing to you, this could be the career route to pursue.